ntnu-arl/semantic-RL-inspection/README.md

 # semantic-RL-inspection
-This repository contains the source code for the paper _Semantically-driven Deep Reinforcement Learning for Inspection Path Planning_.
-The accompanying video is available at the following link: [TODO: Add YouTube link].
+This repository contains the source code for the paper [_Semantically-driven Deep Reinforcement Learning for Inspection Path Planning_](https://arxiv.org/abs/2505.14443).
+The accompanying video is available at the following [link](https://youtu.be/vAXLmalLo80?feature=shared).

 ## Installation